ekg/alignment-and-variant-calling-tutorial/README.md

 To keep things quick enough for the tutorial, let's grab a little chunk of an NA12878 dataset.
 Let's use [20p12.1](http://genome-euro.ucsc.edu/cgi-bin/hgTracks?db=hg19&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr20%3A12100001-17900000&hgsid=220600397_Vs2XvVv0rRPE9lPwepHAL4Iq3ndi).
 We'll use a downsampled alignment made from Illumina HiSeq sequencing of NA12878 (HG001) that was used as an input to the [NIST Genome in a Bottle](https://github.com/genome-in-a-bottle) truth set for this sample.
 (Other relevant data can be found in the [GiAB alignment indexes](https://github.com/genome-in-a-bottle/giab_data_indexes).)

-We don't need to download the entire BAM file to do this. `samtools` can download the BAM index (`.bai`) provided it hosted alongside the file on the HTTP/FTP server and then use this to jump to a particular target in the remote file.
+We don't need to download the entire BAM file to do this. `samtools` can download the BAM index (`.bai`) provided it hosted alongside the file on the HTTP/FTP server and then use this to jump to a particular target in the remote file. _SKIP THIS EXTRACTION IF YOU'RE AT EVOMICS 2025!_

 ```bash
 samtools view -b ftp://ftp-trace.ncbi.nlm.nih.gov/giab/ftp/data/NA12878/NIST_NA12878_HG001_HiSeq_300x/RMNISTHS_30xdownsample.bam 20:12100000-17900000 >NA12878.20p12.1.30x.bam